iheboueslati909/arabic-dialogue-corpus-generator/README.md

 ## ⚙️ Features

 - ✅ Supports **DOCX**, **PDF**, **PPT** and **PPTX** files
-- ⚡ Uses **Gemini 2.5 Flash** for dialogue generation
-- 🔒 Built-in rate limiter for gemini-2.5-flash Free Tier
 - ☁️ Integrated with **Prefect 3** for local orchestration and UI dashboard
-- 🚀 The ability to switch between gemini 2.5-flash and gemini 2.5-flash-lite
+- 🚀 The ability to switch between gemini 2.5-flash and gemini 2.5-flash-lite for dialogue generation
 - 🌐 Optional **FastAPI + Next.js** integration for full-stack use